 All of this assumes that we can actually find a \mathbf{D} such that the factors corresponds to these five personality traits.
 In general, it is technically impossible to be sure that we have found an \mathbf{h} and \mathbf{D} that correspond perfectly to these five traits.
 This information is latent after all, and we can only do our best to infer it.
-If we had some ground-truth data, say from a psychologist measuring these properties for some number of patients, then we might have some hope to find such a dictionary \mathbf{D} for the larger set of people.
-But, despite difficulties in definitively identifying these latent factors, the purpose of this example was to provide intuition about the types of latent factors we hope to identify.
+If we had some ground-truth data, say from a psychologist measuring these properties for some number of patients, then we might have some hope to be confident that we found such a dictionary \mathbf{D} .
+But usually we do not have this extra labelling.
+The issue of extracting interpretable latent factors is an age-old problem in factor analysis.
+Fortunately for us in machine learning, our goal with data representations is usually to improve prediction accuracy, rather than answer scientific questions, and so we do not need to ensure latent factors match our interpretation.
+Our goal will simply be to find useful latent factors.